CodelineRed/twitch-chatbot/README.md

-# Twitch Chatbot - InsanityMeetsHH
+# Twitch Chatbot - CodelineRed

-Visit [screenshots](https://github.com/InsanityMeetsHH/twitch-chatbot/tree/master/screenshots) for an inside look.
+Visit [screenshots](https://github.com/CodelineRed/twitch-chatbot/tree/master/screenshots) for an inside look.

-This application based on [Vue Skeleton](https://github.com/InsanityMeetsHH/vue-skeleton).
+This application based on [Vue Skeleton](https://github.com/CodelineRed/vue-skeleton).

 **_This software is meant to be installed on your local machine.
 If you want to install on a public web server, please secure `public` folder by `.htpasswd` or something similar._**